 EDITOR’S NOTE: This essay first appeared in The Cabin, a center for writers in Idaho.
 It is used with permission.
-Tomorrow, Storyboard will publish writer Kim Cross’s Survival Guide: Tips for defying distraction during.
+Also, read Kim Cross’s Writer’s Survival Guide: Tips for defying distraction.

 On the third day after schools are closed, my editor asks, politely, again, when I can send her my final revision—the one that’s three days late.
 I squint, for the gazillionth time, at the 6,000-word story I’ve been working on for a year.